ryancyq/ryancyq.github.io/_posts/2024-07-30-deploy-jekyll-with-tailwindcss-via-github-action.md

 tags: [jekyll, github-pages, github-action, tailwind, tailwind-css]
 ---

-Setting up a Jekyll 4.x site with TailwindCSS on GitHub Pages requires a custom deployment workflow instead of the classic GitHub Pages deployment provided by GitHub.
+Setting up a Jekyll 4.x site with TailwindCSS on GitHub Pages is a bit different from the usual GitHub Pages deployment.
+You’ll need a custom deployment workflow, but don’t worry, it’s not too complicated!

-## Background

-For personal blogs, most people deploy from the `main` branch with the `root` folder, while project websites might opt to deploy from a separate branch like `gh-pages` with a `doc` folder in the `root`.
-[Configuring a publishing source for your GitHub Pages site](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site).
+For personal blogs, most folks deploy from the `main` branch with the `root` folder, while project websites might deploy from a separate branch like `gh-pages` with a `doc` folder in the `root`.
+Check out [Configuring a publishing source for your GitHub Pages site](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site) for more details.

 ![Deploy from branch](/assets/screenshots/2024-07-30/deploy-from-branch.png)

-Once we settle on the basic setup, we might start looking for useful 3rd party libraries to improve our website.
-As GitHub Pages is built with Jekyll under the hood and has a safelist of supported Ruby gems, see [GitHub Pages supported versions](https://pages.github.com/versions/).
+Once you’ve got the basic setup, you might want to add some cool 3rd party libraries to enhance your website.
+GitHub Pages is powered by Jekyll and has a safelist of supported Ruby gems.
+See [GitHub Pages supported versions](https://pages.github.com/versions/) for the list.

-However, at the time of writing, GitHub Pages supports only up to Jekyll 3.x, and there are benefits to adopting Jekyll 4.x.
-On the other hand, there are also many potentials to improve the website through 3rd party libraries that are not safelisted.
+At the moment, GitHub Pages supports only up to Jekyll 3.x, but there are plenty of reasons to upgrade to Jekyll 4.x.
+Plus, there are many awesome 3rd party libraries that aren’t on the safelist.

 ## Deploy Custom Jekyll Build Pipeline

-To address this limitation, we can set up a GitHub Action workflow to bypass the default build pipeline offered by GitHub Pages.
+To get around this, we can set up a GitHub Action workflow to bypass the default build pipeline offered by GitHub Pages.

-If we look at the [Jekyll official documentation on GitHub Actions](https://jekyllrb.com/docs/continuous-integration/github-actions/), it explains the added benefits of using a GitHub Action workflow.
+The [Jekyll official documentation on GitHub Actions](https://jekyllrb.com/docs/continuous-integration/github-actions/) explains the benefits of using a GitHub Action workflow.

-With that, we can introduce additional dependencies freely.
-For example, adding **TailwindCSS**, a popular utility-first CSS framework that emphasizes declarative styling in HTML, to make the website even more beautiful.
+This way, we can add dependencies like **TailwindCSS**, a super popular utility-first CSS framework that makes your website look amazing with minimal effort.

 ### Prerequisite

-Set up a working `jekyll` + `tailwindcss` on your local machine.
-See my post on [Jekyll and TailwindCSS setup guide](https://www.ryancyq.com/posts/2024/07/24/building-a-static-site-with-jekyll-and-tailwind-css).
+Make sure you have a working `jekyll` + `tailwindcss` setup on your local machine.
+See my post on [Jekyll and TailwindCSS setup guide].

 ### Step 1: Ensure `Gemfile.lock` Supports the OS on GitHub Action

-Most of the time, we use the `ubuntu` OS image in GitHub Action.
-To ensure `bundler` can install the dependencies with `ubuntu`, make sure your `Gemfile.lock` has `x86_64-linux` under `PLATFORMS`.
+We usually use the `ubuntu` OS image in GitHub Action.
+To make sure `bundler` can install the dependencies with `ubuntu`, your `Gemfile.lock` should have `x86_64-linux` under `PLATFORMS`.

-Otherwise, you can run the following command to add it:
+If not, you can add it with this command:
 ```sh
   bundle lock --add-platform x86_64-linux
 ```

 ### Step 2: Select Page Deployment Approach

-Following the steps in the [Jekyll documentation on GitHub Actions](https://jekyllrb.com/docs/continuous-integration/github-actions/), the configuration would look something like this:
+Following the [Jekyll documentation on GitHub Actions](https://jekyllrb.com/docs/continuous-integration/github-actions/), your configuration will look something like this:

 ![Deploy with GitHub Actions](/assets/screenshots/2024-07-30/deploy-with-gha.png)